Celebrating blossom at Gibside

 During the celebrations there will be deck chairs and a blanket bank in the Walled Garden, encouraging you to take a moment in nature and appreciate the signs of spring.
 Blossom at Gibside will also feature a variety of exciting events including:

-Blossom trail Take a blossom map and explore signs of spring at Gibside.
+Blossom and Blooms walk Take a map and explore signs of spring on a self-guided nature walk at Gibside.
 Saturday 5 April to Sunday 1 June, 10am to 4pm.
 Free, no booking required.
+Find out more.

 Join a pollinator survey Join Gibside rangers to take part in a real wildlife survey, spotting bees, beetles, butterflies, hoverflies and more.
 Tuesday 6 May, 12pm - 2.30pm.
 Free, booking required as capacity is limited.
 Book your place.